- The Issue — Weak Cost Accounting Processes

 - Next Steps

-Ignite Profitability By Adding Labor and Overhead Costs To QuickBooks BOMs
+Improve QuickBooks Inventory Accuracy By Adding Labor and Overhead Costs to BOMs

 The Issue — Weak Cost Accounting Processes

-Nearly without fail, when we engage with a new manufacturing client that is using QuickBooks to build finished goods and subassemblies, the business owner and accounting team are excluding the cost of direct labor and overhead from their BOMs.
+Nearly without fail, when we engage with a new manufacturing client that is using QuickBooks to build finished goods and subassemblies, the business owner and accounting team are excluding the cost of direct labor and overhead from their BOMs which impacts QuickBooks inventory accuracy.
 The impact of not adding labor and overhead costs to QuickBooks BOMs is an understatement of the actual cost of inventory.
 This artificially increases gross margins, as well losing the ability to analyze labor and overhead efficiencies.
 Learn how to overcome weak cost accounting by adding labor and overhead costs to your QuickBooks BOMs which will improve profitability and generate actionable insight into your decision making process.